Dussehra celebrates the triumph of good over evil and of the prevalence of truth.

 Durga worship also has social implications.
 As Goddess of war, she is a particular favorite of the Kshatriyas, the warrior caste, once constituting the ruling elite and aristocracy.

 Dusshera celebrations in India vary from region to region.
 In various parts of the country, all through Navaratras, Ramleelas use the Sahitya of the several versions both the Desi and Margi streams of a tradition of the Ramayana to put on board a mind-boggling array of performances.
 The most well-known one started by the Raja of Benaras over a century ago, which is a magnificent form in itself of enacting the Ramayana of Tulsidas, composed in rhyming couplets.

 During the Navaratras, the town of Ramnagar becomes one vast set of play.
 Different scenes are enacted in different parts of the town, and the audience walks along with the actors of the play, involving themselves physically with the action of the narrative.

-All over northern India, the culmination happens on Dussehra with three gigantic effigies of Ravana, Meghanath and Kumbakarna being set aflame by the actor dressed as Rama, by shooting an arrow into Ravan’s navel.
-It is said that this particular time is the Vijay Vela when Rama had defeated Ravana and it is believed that anyone who wants to demolish or defeat his enemy must worship the Shami tree and set out of their homes in splendour in order to do so.
-This tree is said to be doubly auspicious as it was on the Shami that the Pandavas had hidden their weapons during the Agyatvaas, which was the last year of their Vanvas (exile), when they has to live in anonymity.
+All over northern India, the culmination happens on Dussehra with three gigantic effigies of Ravana, Meghanath, and Kumbakarna being set aflame by the actor dressed as Rama, by shooting an arrow into Ravan’s navel.
+It is said that this particular time is the Vijay Vela when Rama had defeated Ravana and it is believed that anyone who wants to demolish or defeat his enemy must worship the Shami tree and set out of their homes in splendor in order to do so.
+This tree is said to be doubly auspicious as it was on the Shami that the Pandavas had hidden their weapons during the Agyatvaas, which was the last year of their Vanvas (exile) when they have to live in anonymity.